 I am moving to Valencia, Spain!
 Having lived twelve and a half years in Scotland, my family and I are preparing to emigrate to sunnier climates.
 Although this is not the first time I am swapping countries (after all, I moved to Scotland from the Netherlands when I was in my mid twenties), I am a bit overwhelmed by everything that comes with moving house, let alone moving to another country!
 Back then, all I was moving was my granny’s old cupboard, four vintage dining room chairs, some clothes and six boxes of books on one small pallet.
 Twelve years later it’s a family of four and the contents of a four-bedroom house.

-from Dutch to Doric and now spanish. being an expat all over again
+from Dutch to Doric and now spanish (and valenciano!). being an expat all over again

 I moved to Scotland in 2005 to be with my husband, who was working in the oil industry.
 I had never heard of Aberdeen before meeting him in a Dutch pub on a Friday night in The Hague, and certainly never thought I’d be making it my home.
 But I did, for far more years than I had ever imagined.
 Living in the North east of Scotland was a learning curve.
 English was not my first language and the local tongue Doric was like Chinese to me (my first job here was in an office, regularly answering the phone – you get the picture!).

 I had to start from scratch in my career, in finding friends, in building a new life.
 Getting to know a new city, a new country, with all its foreign rules and quirks.
 Being an expat can be hard work!